OpenModelica/OpenModelica/OMCompiler/README.Linux.md

 - libhdf5 (optional part of the [MSL](https://github.com/modelica/Modelica) tables library supported by few other Modelica tools, so it does not do much)
 - libexpat (it's actually included in the FMIL sources which are included... but we do not compile those and it's better to use the OS-provided dynamically linked version)
 - omniORB or mico (optional; CORBA is used by OMOptim, OMShell, and OMPython)
-- [Sundials](http://www.llnl.gov/CASC/sundials/) (optional; adds more numerical solvers to the simulation runtime)
 - libcurl (libcurl4-gnutls-dev)
+- ncurses, readline (optional, used by OMShell-terminal)
+- OpenSceneGraph (optional, used by OMEdit)
+- Qt5 or Qt4, Webkit, QtOpenGL (optional, used by OMEdit)

 # 2 Compile OpenModelica

-Now there are two options to build OpenModelica:
+Now there are two options to build OpenModelica.
+If you are new or unsure what to pick, choose the new CMake build.
+On OSX only the CMake build is supported.

   1. Use new CMake build.
   2. Use legacy Makefiles build.

-For OSX only Cmake build is supported.

 ## 2.1 CMake build